What is the St. Francis Early Learning Academy?

 Will I need to provide lunch for my child, or can I order lunch to be provided for my child?

-Yes.
-A packed lunch is necessary for full day enrollment.
-We have a hot lunch service that must be ordered and paid for a month in advance. $3/per lunch.
+We have a hot lunch service that must be ordered a week in advance. $3/per lunch.
+You also may send a sack lunch for your child, if you choose.

 In 2014 LCSS in collaboration with the six local Catholic parishes conducted a comprehensive study of the Catholic education landscape in Tippecanoe County.
 The evaluation included surveys of parents, demographic data, competitive analysis, and interviews.
 The review committee included the Pastors from all six parishes, all four current principals, representatives from the Diocese of Lafayette, including the Superintendent of Catholic Schools, and the Trustees.
 Subsequently, additional research, feasibility studies, parent interviews, and surveys were completed.
 The summary of findings were as follows: